microsoft/rust-for-dotnet-devs/src/testing/index.md

-Integration tests are usually in a directory called `tests` that sits adjacent to the `src` directory with the unit tests and source. `cargo test` compiles each file in that directory as a separate crate and run all the methods annotated with `#[test]` attribute.
-Since it is understood that integration tests in the `tests` directory, there is no need to mark the modules in there with the `#[cfg(test)]` attribute.
+Integration tests are usually in a directory called `tests` that sits adjacent to the `src` directory with the unit tests and source. `cargo test` compiles each file in that directory as a separate crate and runs all the methods annotated with `#[test]` attribute.
+Since it is understood that integration tests reside in the `tests` directory, there is no need to mark the modules in there with the `#[cfg(test)]` attribute.

 See also: